eburlingame/macroblog/README.md

 # My Personal Blog

-This is my personal blog, build using Next.js, Tailwind, using the [Tailwind Next.js Start Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog/) as a template.
+This is my personal blog, built using Next.js, Tailwind, using the [Tailwind Next.js Start Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog/) as a template.

 ## Quick Start